 [NRHP Approved: 12/23/2015]

-Updated National Historic Landmark documentation on the Waterford Historic District was accepted in 2023.
+Updated National Historic Landmark documentation on the Waterford Historic District was approved in 2023.
 Originally designated a National Historic Landmark in 1970, the 1,420-acre Waterford district survives as an intact and exceptionally well-preserved 18th- and 19th-century agricultural service village landscape, possessing intact architecture and layout in the village core with surrounding open space and agricultural areas that are integral to understanding its history and evolution.
 The Waterford Historic District is also nationally significant for the sustained and creative 20th-century historic preservation campaign that ensured its present high degree of integrity.
 Waterford’s remarkably intact village architecture and expansive agricultural setting survives with such high integrity because of a multipronged and intensive campaign that employed several emerging preservation approaches and a diverse set of preservation tools.
 Spearheaded by private citizens, this decades-long collaborative effort represents a laboratory for experimental private preservation strategies that resulted in the conservation of a living landscape where most properties have remained in private ownership.

 [NHL Approved: 12/11/2023]